-If seeking to make changes to a specific site or sites, please provide the address or identify the area a.
-Any fencing provided shall meet the following standards, being the maximum permitted height:
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

 I propose that "i" be removed with one "ii" amended as follows: Location will read "Road boundary"; Fence height standard will read "Access visibility spay area 1.0m.
 Balance boundary width 1.8m."